lgutierrez-evertz/shaka-player-anomaly/README.md

 # VideoConversion

-A simple Angular application for recording and converting videos to MP4 format.
+A simple Angular application for reproducing videos with different tracks.

 In order to run the app you should run build and start the server.